Dealing With Flu Symptoms in Strasbourg

 Answer a few questions

-Just answer a few questions about your flu symptoms symptoms and choose a convenient time for your online session.
+Just answer a few questions about your flu symptoms and choose a convenient time for your online session.
 It’s simple and hassle-free, with no need to sign up.

 Select and connect